a20351766/mchain1.2/docs/source/idemix.rst

   Identity Mixer crypto package
 * a tool for generating issuer and user keys and issuing credentials with attributes using the Identity Mixer crypto package
-* integration with ``fabric-sdk-java`` to enable signing transactions from the client side
+* integration with ``mchain-sdk-java`` to enable signing transactions from the client side
-* integrating with the Fabric CA
+* integrating with the Mchain CA

 The Identity Mixer crypto library provides the following functionality: